 Thanksgiving, Black Friday, Cyber Monday, Hanukkah, Christmas, New Years…

-The fourth quarter of every year is a non-stop gift fest, and it’s a big deal for artists.
+The fourth quarter of every year is a non-stop gift fest, and it’s a big deal for photographers and fine artists.

-Every October, November, and December, enormous demand for art hits the market, and much of what artists do all year long is in preparation to meet that demand during the fourth quarter.
+Every October, November, and December, enormous demand for art hits the market, and much of what photographers and fine artists do all year long is in preparation to meet that demand during the fourth quarter.

 Are you prepared?
-Here’s our 7 most compelling reasons no artist can afford to miss out on the holiday season.
+Here’s our 7 most compelling reasons no photographer or fine artist can afford to miss out on the holiday season.

 1. Up to 50% of all art purchases occur during the fourth quarter.
 This one is dead simple: when this much art is selling, you need to be a part of it.